Foreign Office Travel Warnings

 Accommodation and Meals

 At Undiscovered Destinations we know our travellers prefer to stay in comfortable, mid-range accommodation.
-With a few exceptions you can expect rooms to be en-suite, with private bathroom and when necessary air-conditioning will be provided.
+With few exceptions you can expect rooms to be en-suite, with private bathroom and when necessary air-conditioning will be provided.
 In general you will find your hotel has a restaurant and/or bar.

 We welcome solo travellers and single rooms will be allocated subject to the applicable tour supplement.
 Please note that on occasions you may not always be allocated a double or twin room, as some hotels have designated single rooms.
 These may be smaller in size.
 However, the supplement payable takes this into consideration.